HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 Like CSS-in-JS before it, the idea of “atomic” or “utility-first” CSS provoked an unexpectedly visceral response in some prominent corners of the web design community.
-(Dave Shea is the creator of the CSS Zen Garden)
+(Dave Shea is the creator of the CSS Zen Garden.)

 </figure>